personalscience/BRT-ios/README.md

 *  **BTSessionVC**: kicks off a series of trials based on Mole UI.

-*  BTStartVC: Wedges UI
+*  **BTStartVC**: Wedges UI

-*  BTSessionVC: an all-purpose VC for controlling a view of your session.
+*  **BTSessionVC**: an all-purpose VC for controlling a view of your session.
 Embed a view (e.g. BTMoleView or BTMoleWhackViewer or BTWedgeView) to display the type of trial you like.

 Viewers
 =======

 A view knows absolutely nothing about a session.
 It just uses kicks off some instances of BTStimulusResponseView nicely laid out.
-Those instance return a **BTResponse** when touched.
+Those instances return a **BTResponse** when touched.

 *  **MoleWhackViewer**: viewer for the whack-a-mole UI
 *  **WedgeView**: viewer for the wedge UI